CLI Reference

 vekt ignore list

-Print all entries in the current .vektignore file.
+Print all rules in the current .vektignore file with their status (active/expired).

 vekt ignore list